 It is the duty and responsibility of everyone to safeguard and promote the welfare of children.
 All staff, volunteers and regular visitors must have a good understanding of our safeguarding policies and practices.

 If you have any concerns about the safety and welfare of a child you should report it.
 If you feel a child is at immediate risk of danger, the police should be contacted.
-Other concerns should be reported to the school via a dedicated email address (email@example.com) which is accessed by the safeguarding leads (see safeguarding contacts) or via Dorset Council.
+Any direct concerns should be reported directly to 01305 228866 or via Dorset Council.
+Other concerns can be reported to the school via a dedicated email address (firstname.lastname@example.org) which is accessed by the safeguarding leads (see safeguarding contacts).

 If you have any concerns relating to domestic abuse, Dorset Council has a specific helpline as well as local support or please contact our safeguarding team (email@example.com) for signposting to advice and support.
 You do not need to be alone.